getsentry/sentry-docs/src/_includes/common/errors-context.md

 Fingerprint

 : Sentry uses one or more fingerprints to determine how to group errors into issues.
 Learn more about Sentry's approach to grouping algorithms and fingerprinting in Grouping & Fingerprints.
-Learn how to override the the default group in very advanced use cases in Modifying the Default Fingerprint
+Learn how to override the default group in very advanced use cases in Modifying the Default Fingerprint

 Environment

 : Environments help you better filter issues, releases, and user feedback in the Issue Details page of the web UI.
-Learn how to set and manage environments in Manage Environments
+Learn how to set and [manage environments](/enriching-error-data/environments/)

 Release

 : A release is a version of your code that you deploy to an environment.
-When enabled, releases also help you determine regressions between releases and their potential source as discussed our content discussing [releases](/workflow/releases/).
+When enabled, releases also help you determine regressions between releases and their potential source as discussed in the [releases documentation](/workflow/releases/).

 {{ include.errors_release_name }}
 {% comment %}